Gabriela Dabrowski: 2015: Pan American Games champion

-2016: First Olympic experience
+2016: Olympic experience in doubles

 In February, Dabrowski and María José Martínez Sánchez reached the semifinals of the WTA Premier 5 in Doha.
 In June, she reached the doubles final of the Nottingham Open with Yang Zhaoxuan.
 The next week at the inaugural Mallorca Open, she won her third WTA Tour doubles title, this time with partner Martínez Sánchez.
 At Wimbledon, Dabrowski continued her partnership with the Spaniard.
 In the opening round, she triumphed against fellow Canadian Eugenie Bouchard and her partner Sabine Lisicki in straight sets, to reach the second round for the first time.
 In the next round, against Anabel Medina Garrigues and Arantxa Parra Santonja, the duo failed to close out the match and squandered a 6–4, 5–2 lead, and ended up losing in three sets.
 At the Rio Olympics in August, she advanced to the second round with compatriot Bouchard.
 In October, Dabrowski and Martínez Sánchez reached the semifinals at the Premier Mandatory in Beijing.
 She won the second singles title of her career in November at the $25k in Nashville, where she defeated Jennifer Elie in straight sets.

-2017: Partnership with Xu Yifan, major title in mixed doubles
+2017: Partnership with Xu Yifan, Grand Slam mixed doubles title

 In January at the Hobart International, Dabrowski reached the final in doubles with Yang Zhaoxuan.
 In April, she won her first Premier Mandatory doubles title in Miami defeating, with new partner Xu Yifan, the third seeds Sania Mirza and Barbora Strýcová in the final.
 In May, she qualified for the tournament in Rabat, achieving this feat for the fourth time in her career and the first since 2015.
-She defeated Lina Qostal in her opener for her second WTA main-draw win but lost to Francesca Schiavone in the second round.
+She defeated Lina Qostal in her opener for her second WTA Tour main-draw win but lost to Francesca Schiavone in the second round.

-At the French Open, Dabrowski reached the third round in doubles and won the title in mixed doubles with Rohan Bopanna, becoming the first Canadian woman to win a Grand Slam title.
+At the French Open, Dabrowski reached the third round in doubles and won the title in mixed doubles with Rohan Bopanna, becoming the first Canadian woman to win a major title.
 At the Premier event in New Haven, she captured her second doubles title of the season, also her second with partner Xu Yifan.
 At the US Open, she advanced to the quarterfinals in both doubles and mixed doubles.
-In September at the Tournoi de Québec, she qualified for her second WTA Tour main draw of the season where she lost to defending champion Océane Dodin in the first round, in three sets.
-In October, Dabrowski qualified for her first WTA Finals with Xu Yifan, but lost in the quarterfinals to defending champions, Ekaterina Makarova and Elena Vesnina.
+In September at the Tournoi de Québec, she qualified for her second WTA Tour main draw of the season, before losing to defending champion Océane Dodin in the first round, in three sets.
+In October, Dabrowski qualified for her first WTA Finals with Xu Yifan, but they lost in the quarterfinals to defending champions, Ekaterina Makarova and Elena Vesnina.